BioImaging-NKI/Foci-analyzer/README.md

 ### Colocalization

 Documentation will follow soon, sorry!
-It will be completed with the coming release (soon!), that includes proper (2D/3D) Cellpose segmentation.
+It will be completed with the coming release (soon!), that includes proper (2D/3D) Cellpose segmentation, and stats for all foci instead of only averages per nucleus.